Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Conclusion

 \section{Conclusion}

 Recently, AI and pervasive computing have drawn the attention of academia and industrial verticals, as their confluence has proved a high efficiency to enhance human’s productivity and lifestyle.
 Particularly, the computing capacities offered by the massive number of ubiquitous devices open up an attractive opportunity to fuel the continuously advancing and pervasive IoT services, transforming all aspects of our modern life.
 In this survey, we presented a comprehensive review of the resource allocation and communication challenges of pervasive AI systems, enabling to support a plethora of latency-sensitive applications.
 More specifically, we first presented the fundamentals of AI networks, applications and performance metrics, and the taxonomy of pervasive computing and its intersection with AI.
-Then, we summarized the resource management algorithms for the distributed inference, training, and online learning.
+Then, we summarized the resource management algorithms for the distributed training and inference.
 In this context, partitioning strategies, architectures, and communication issues and solutions were extensively reviewed.
 Additionally, relevant use cases were described and futuristic applications were discussed.
+The challenges encountered in this paper revolve around choosing the categorization of different AI distribution strategies, as for example the MARL can be classified under the umbrella of pervasive training, pervasive decision-making, or simply pervasive online learning.

 Multiple challenges remain to be addressed, to further improve the performance, as well as the resource management, privacy, and avant-garde applications.
 Therefore, we presented our vision of technical challenges and directions that may emerge in the future, along with some opportunities for innovation.
 We hope that this survey will elicit fruitful discussion and inspire new promising ideas.